KlaudiuszSoltysik/CityExplorer/README.md

 - [ ] **Code refactoring**
 - [ ] **Tests:** add more backend and application tests
 - [ ] **Social Features:** Friends etc.
+- The `set-output` command is deprecated and will be disabled soon.
+Please upgrade to using Environment Files.
+For more information see: https://github.blog/changelog/2022-10-11-github-actions-deprecating-save-state-and-set-output-commands/
+- kapt 2.0 cośtam warning